acolinisi/hpsc/README-scs.md

 Note: profiles with full TRCH config (i.e. without `trch-bm-min`) will run on Zebu but not on Qemu with HW device tree configured to match Zebu HW, because Qemu executes TRCH and TRCH will fail if it accesses non-existant devices.

+To run the selected profile in Zebu:

+	$ make prof/sys-preload-trch-bm-min-hpps-booti-busybox/run/zebu

+To run the selected profile in Qemu:

+	$ make prof/sys-preload-trch-bm-min-hpps-booti-busybox/run/qemu

+## Building memory images and other artifacts invidually

+To alter Zebu configuration and scripts, modify the files in `sdk/zebu/`.

+The above targets automatically build all artifacts necessary for the respective run.
+It is also possible to build those artifacts individually, for example the memory images loaded into the emulator, as described below.

 To only produce the artifacts necessary to run in Zebu (memory images, memory loader configuration file), without actually running, for the selected profile,